zellerlab/cayman/README.md

   - HPC container aficionado? -- here's a [Singularity recipe](Singularity.latest) (but you can also just use `docker://ghcr.io/zellerlab/cayman:latest`)
   - Dev? `git clone https://github.com/zellerlab/cayman && cd cayman && pip install .` (also requires a `bwa` installation)

+Typical installation time is a couple minutes.
+This mostly depends on the availability of the bioconda repository (for conda installation), the github container registry (pulling the container), PyPI (installation via pip / dependency installation from source code), and/or github.com (installation from source code.)
 <!-- For your biome of interest, you will have to download the respective gene catalog and its CAZyme annotation file, which can be found on Zenodo under the following identifier:  -->